Warthog Hunting in South Africa

 Warthog trophy skull mount hunted in Africa

-The male Warthog is larger with more prominent tusks and has two sets of warts.
+The male Warthog is more significant, with more prominent tusks, and has two sets of warts.
 In contrast, the female Warthog has one set of warts and invariably has a brood of young following her around.

 Warthog male walking through the long grass.
 The male warthog is larger with more prominent tusks as well and has two sets of warts.